Nadal frustrated by tennis lockdown, Federer happy with surgery recovery

 "I understand the situation and obviously there are many things that are not logical but you have to accept the rules."

-The men's and women's tours have been halted due to the virus, while Wimbledon was cancelled last month for the first time since World War II and Nadal's favourite Grand Slam the French Open was pushed back to September 20.
+The men's ATP Tour and women's WTA Tour have been halted due to the virus, while Wimbledon was cancelled last month for the first time since World War II and Nadal's favourite Grand Slam the French Open was pushed back to September 20.

 "I am not playing tennis, I do not have a court at home and I miss it a little," Nadal said.